Jim Bowden (rugby league): Club career

+He retired from rugby league in 1957 to focus on his career as a dentist.

 International honours

 Jim Bowden won a cap for England while at Huddersfield in 1953 against France, and won caps for Great Britain while at Huddersfield in 1954 against Australia (2 matches), and New Zealand.

 Jim Bowden also represented Great Britain while at Huddersfield between 1952 and 1956 against France (1 non-Test match).